ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 elements in a `measurement-values-map` can represent class or instance measurements.
 Note that some of the elements have instance scope only.

+Measurement values may support use cases beyond Verifier appraisal.
+Typically, a Relying Party determines if additional processing is desirable and whether the processing is applied by the Verifier or the Relying Party.

 ~~~ cddl
 {::include cddl/measurement-values-map.cddl}
 ~~~